marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ### Vertical Tabs

 For vertical tabs:
 1. Wrap the tabs and tab content elements in a `<div>` with a class of `.row`, `.collapse`, and `.tab-wrapper`.
-Provide the wrapper with an attribute of `data-equalizer`, and a `data-equalize-on` attribute that defines the lowest breakpoint where the tabs should all match heights.
 2. Add the `.vertical` class to the tabs and tabs-content elements.
 3. Add attribute `data-equalizer-watch` to the tabs and tabs-content elements, and add `<div class="clearfix"></div>` to the end of the markup for each container to insure the tabs and the tab content area  remain the same height.
 4. Add `<div class="clearfix"></div>` to the end of the markup for each tab container to insure that the tab content area resizes to contain the content on each tab change.
-5. Add attribute `data-equalizer-watch` to each tab link to insure they remain the same height.
-6. Place the tabstrip and the tab contents in grid columns to make them sit side-by-side.
+5. Place the tabstrip and the tab contents in grid columns to make them sit side-by-side.
 In this example, tabs are 3-columns and tabbed content is 9 columns at the large breakpoint.
+6. To keep the tabs and content container at the same height, provide the wrapper with an attribute of `data-equalizer`, and a `data-equalize-on` attribute that defines the lowest breakpoint where the tabs should all match heights, and add attribute `data-equalizer-watch` to each tab link.
+If you have nested items needing to be equalized, assign the same value to `data-equalizer` and each `data-equalizer-watch`.

 Once you put it all together, here's what you get for vertical tabs!